 - Children reading from book bands will have a reading book from the relevant band.
-These children are likely to have a reading diary. - Independent readers will have a reading book that goes home monitored by the class teacher This is likely to be part of the Accelerated Reader Programme - There is an expectation that children are reading at home every day/ adults sharing with children is encouraged right through school including Year Six pupils. - Children will have reading journals and these are part of the home school liaison.
+These children are likely to have a reading diary. - Independent readers will have a reading book that goes home monitored by the class teacher (This may be the guided reading book) - There is an expectation that children are reading at home every day/ adults sharing with children is encouraged right through school including Year Six pupils. - Children will have reading journals and these are part of the home school liaison.